boozallen/sdp-docs/pages/deployment-guides/openshift/2_0_Pipeline_Config_Overview.rst

 ------------------

 * Some idea of what you want from your automated pipeline
-* Some idea of the software that will be built, tested, and deployed with your pipeline
+* A general understanding of the software that will be built, tested, and deployed with your pipeline
 * Designed the components of your application to run in (Docker) containers

 ------------------------